Back to all posts

 Finding a therapist you connect with is the first step toward effective back pain relief.
 Since every therapist has a unique style and set of skills, it’s worth taking a moment to find the right fit.
 At Nola Bliss, we believe in the power of a strong client-therapist relationship.
 We encourage you to read about our team of licensed massage therapists to learn about their specializations and approaches.
 Whether you need someone who excels at the deep, specific pressure of an Ashiatsu massage or the nurturing touch of a prenatal session, the right expert is here for you.
 A good match ensures your comfort and maximizes the therapeutic benefits of your massage.

-How to Prepare for Your Appointment
+Simple Ways to Prepare for Your Appointment

 Arriving at your appointment ready for relaxation can make a world of difference.
 A few simple preparations can help your muscles respond better to treatment.
 Taking a warm shower or bath right before you leave home can help begin the process of loosening tight muscles.
 You can also do some gentle stretching, focusing on your back and any other areas of tension.
 This doesn’t have to be an intense workout—just a few minutes of light movement can warm up your muscle tissue, making it more receptive to massage.
 Also, be sure to arrive a few minutes early so you don’t feel rushed and can ease into a calm state of mind.

-Talk to Your Therapist
+Don’t Be Shy: How to Talk to Your Therapist

 Open communication is the most important tool for a successful massage.
 Your therapist is here to help, and the more information you provide, the better they can tailor the session to your specific needs.
 During your initial chat, be honest about your medical history, lifestyle, and exactly where you’re feeling pain.
 Don’t be shy about speaking up during the massage, either.
 Let your therapist know if the pressure is too much, not enough, or if they’ve found a spot that needs extra attention.
 This feedback loop allows them to adjust their technique in real-time, ensuring you get the most effective and comfortable therapeutic massage possible.

-How to Book Your Session
+Ready for Relief?
+Here’s How to Book

 Ready to take the next step toward back pain relief?
 Booking your appointment at Nola Bliss is straightforward.
 All of our sessions are by appointment only to ensure each client receives our full, undivided attention.
 You can explore our full menu of services, including our popular couples massages, and book your session directly through our website.
 If you have specific questions or would like a recommendation for which service or therapist would be best for you, feel free to give us a call.
 We often have same-day appointments available for those in need of more immediate relief.